MattimusRex/Campspot-Assignment/README.md

 E.g. "python3 reservation_solver.py test_modules/test_cases/test-case.json"
 You can also add an optional minimum reservation length argument of 1, 2, or 3.
 E.g. "python reservation_solver.py test_modules/test_cases/test-case.json -mrl 1"
-If you have not added python 3 to your system path, you may need to give the absolute path to python 3 in the command like
+If you have not added python 3 to your system path, you may need to give the absolute path to python 3 in the command
 E.g. "C:\Users\matth\AppData\Local\Programs\Python\Python37\python reservation_solver.py test_modules/test_cases/"
 5) The program will print the names of the campsites which are valid for the given data.
 6) My tests can be ran with the following commands from the same directory